mhmulder/image_captioning/README.md

 ## Overview of Nets Used
 ### VGG16
-VGG116 is a convolutional neural net designed by and trained by the Visual Geometry Group of Oxford.
+VGG116 is a convolutional neural net designed by and trained by the Visual Geometry Group of Oxford [(1)](#references).
 It has become popularized and used as the basis for many image based nets.
 VGG16 uses smaller filters in a deeper fashion.
 This allows for better handling of non-linear features, which tend to be important in images when looking for patterns.
-Within this repository a VGGG16 net that has been pretrained on ImageNet data is used.
-I truncated the net early and as result was able to use the output from one of the final dense layers as the input to me net.
-The summary of the net used can be found [here.](images/vgg_architecture.png)
+Within this repository a VGG16 net that has been pretrained on ImageNet data is used.
+I truncated the net early and as result was able to use the output from one of the final dense layers as the input to my net.
+The summary output of the net used can be found [here.](images/vgg_architecture.png)

+### LSTM

+### Bidirectional LSTM

 * RNN(LSTM, Bidirectional LSTM)

 ## Methodology
+### EDA
 ### Scraping
 ### Sample Data
 ### Processing